secrethub/secrethub-go/README.md

 > **Note:** only packages inside the `/pkg` directory should be considered library code that you can use in your projects.
 > All other code is not guaranteed to be backwards compatible and may change in the future.

-### Credential

-To use the SecretHub Go client, you need to provide a credential for your __SecretHub__ account.
-You can create a free developer account by [signing up through the CLI](https://secrethub.io/docs/getting-started/).

-After signup, the credential is located at `$HOME/.secrethub/credential` by default.
-`secrethub.NewClient()` automatically uses this credential.

 ### Examples

 For details on all functionality of this library, see the [GoDoc][godoc] documentation.